marionettejs/backbone.marionette/docs/marionette.functions.md

 Invoke `triggerMethod` on a specific context.

 This is useful when it's not clear that the object has `triggerMethod` defined.
-In the case of views, `Marionette.View` defines `triggerMethod`, but `Backbone.View` does not.
+In the case of views, `Marionette.AbstractView` defines `triggerMethod`, but `Backbone.View` does not.

 ```js
 Marionette.triggerMethodOn(ctx, "foo", bar);